An iterative construction of complete K\"ahler--Einstein metrics: Notation and background

-In general, the curvature $\ddc\phi$ is still well-defined as a (1,1) current since the local weight $\phi^U$ is assumed to be locally integrable.
-The curvature current of a singular metric $e^{-\phi}$ is said to be {\em positive} if the local weights $\phi^U$ are plurisubharmonic (psh for short) functions.
-We interchangeably use $\omega_\phi$ and $\ddc\phi$ for the curvature form/current of the weight $\phi$.
+In general, the curvature $\ddc\phi$ is still well defined as a $(1,1)$‑current, since each local weight $\phi^U$ is only required to be locally integrable.
+The curvature current of a singular metric $e^{-\phi}$ is said to be {\em positive} when the local weights $\phi^U$ are plurisubharmonic (psh).
+We use the notations $\omega_\phi$ and $\ddc\phi$ interchangeably for the curvature form/current of the weight $\phi$.